akumaigorodski/wallet/README.md

-Android Studio with Scala plugin are required if you wish to compile it yourself.
+Android Studio with Scala plugin is required if you wish to compile it yourself.